shengfeng-yang/shengfeng-yang.github.io/_pages/about.md

 Robotics
 ======
-Developing algorithms to equip robots with capabilities in manipulation, perception, planning, search, and reasoning.
+We are committed to advancing state-of-the-art algorithms that enhance the capabilities of robots in manipulation, perception, planning, search, and reasoning.